Stay current with the latest Announcements, Blogs and Articles about us and the industry by reading our latest blogs and news.

 An ink cartridge is made up of 1 or 4 liquid storage area(s) depending on manufacturer and machine requirements.
 This is where the cyan (C), yellow (Y), magenta (M), and black (K) ink is stored and because it is liquid, it can bleed on certain papers.
-We recommend a high-quality, bright white and glossy paper to yield the best results.
+We recommend a high-quality, bright white and glossy paper for yielding the best results.

-It is important to note that on most ink printers, the print head is small and therefore it can take longer to complete a job.
-However, some OEMs have addressed this issue like HP and the PageWide series of devices.
-These printers are capable of faster speeds because, as the name suggests, the print head is page wide.
+On most ink printers, the print head is smaller and therefore it can take longer to complete a job.
+However, some manufacturers have addressed this, like HP and the PageWide series of devices.
+These printers are capable of faster output speeds because, as the name suggests, the print head is page wide.

-A laser cartridge is made up of drums that disperse toner powder onto paper as it passes through.
-Whether black and white or colour, this process is quite complex as the drum gets a static charge (and erases it!) and a laser is used to output the content onto the page.
-The last drum the paper passes through is called the fuser.
-It heats and melts the toner to bind it to the paper.
+A laser cartridge is made up of drums that disperse toner powder onto paper as it passes through the machine.
+Whether black and white or colour, this process is quite complex as the drum gets a static charge (and erases it!), and a laser is used to output the content onto the page.
+The last drum the paper passes through is called the fuser; it heats and melts the toner to bind it to the paper.

-Laser printers can produce documents very quickly and therefore they are often the preferred choice for businesses that are heavy in paper-based processes and/or reporting.
+Laser printers can produce large documents quickly and they are often the preferred choice for businesses that use paper-based processes and/or physical reporting.
 Unlike ink, these documents do not smear when highlighter is applied to them.